neelmitra/avsmqtt/instructions/faq.md

       enable_usb_log
       logs
     ```

+7. How do I exit the serial console ?
+    - type CTRL-A and then CTRL-K and then yes

-7. I have setup all the commands, why Alexa is still not talking to me ?
+8. I have setup all the commands, why Alexa is still not talking to me ?

     - Check the logs on the serial console (follow step 6 above).

     - Try power recycling the device, if log output is static

-8. LWA Registration shows successful on the webpage, but   devices still dont respond ?
+9. LWA Registration shows successful on the webpage, but   devices still dont respond ?
     - Check the Account ID is linked correctly on the AVS Product page

         ![alt text](../images/avs3.png)